hpi-swa/smalltalkCI/gemstone/README.md

     - $SMALLTALK_CI_CACHE
 ```

-The two things to note about this particular `.travis.yml` file is that:
+The things to note about the `.travis.yml` are:

 1. I'm only running one OSX build for GemStone 3.3.0.
 There are fewer OSX servers currently available on Travis, so you end up waiting longer for a server to become available - sometimes all of the linux builds finish before an osx server becomes available.
 A second reason is that dependency caching (see point 2 below) is not available on OSX and that can make a big difference in build times:
   - [a recent tODE build](https://travis-ci.org/dalehenrich/tode/builds/121809026) took as low as 13 minutes on linux is load dep (with dependency caching) and 27 minutes on OSX (with no dependency caching).